Wrongful Termination Attorney in Rochester, NY

 Experienced Rochester Employment Lawyer Helping Victims of Wrongful Termination Get Back Pay, Job Reinstatement & Other Damages

 Most employees enter an “at-will” contract with their employers.
 That means their employers can fire them for any reason, even if it’s absurd.
 However, wrongful termination can still occur in this state.

 Even though employers have the right to fire employees in most circumstances, that right is removed in some instances.
 Learn more about wrongful termination in New York, and if you are a victim, contact The Cimino Law Firm.
-We offer free phone consultations and can tell you if you have a case against your employer.
+We offer confidential phone consultations and can tell you if you have a case against your employer.

 What Are Examples of Wrongful Termination?